bmbstack/g/README.md

 })
 ```

-in order to create a panic safe goroutine.
+in order to create a panic safe g.

 Functions with multiple input params must be wrapped within an anonymous function.